All Episodes

 Somebody in the NASCAR crowd came up with a brilliant reaction to this.

-The NASCAR crowd said, Well, what about us?
+The NASCAR crowd said, well, what about us?

-If HEP A and HEP B and the worms and diphtheria running around down here, why don't you immunize us too?
+If HEP A and HEP B and the worms and diphtheria are running around down here, why don't you immunize us too?

-You just content to let us get this and spread it while you come in here and save yourselves investigating us.
+You just content to let us get this and spread it while you come in here and save yourselves investigating us?

-You know, the NASCAR dead.
+You know, the NASCAR dad.

-Believe me, these are the Reagan Democrats, a lot of the NASCAR crowd is, and when they're told they're all they already know they're made fun of as a bunch of hay seed hicks uh with gun racks in the back of their pickup trucks and all this sort of stuff, you know, get into church on Saturday night for the first parking space, and whatever it is.
+And when they're told, they already know they're made fun of as a bunch of hayseed hicks with gun racks in the back of their pickup trucks and all this sort of stuff.

 Nobody gets inoculated for these kind of things traveling in this country.